bjpop/gurita/docsrc/sample.rst

    hatch hist --sample 0.1 -x signal fmri.csv

-In the example above a histogram is plotted of the ``signal`` feature using 0.1 (as close as possible to one tenth) of the total rows randomly sampled from the input data.
+In the example above a histogram is plotted of the ``signal`` column using 0.1 (as close as possible to one tenth) of the total rows randomly sampled from the input data.

 .. note::